 Our own physics computing is of course one of the main use cases, but there are many more in the Dutch National e-Infrastructure.
 So our services also process other research data, and the facility design reflects this open, multi-domain character.
 The Nikhef network and the NDPF are a ‘research network with office enclaves’ - in contrast to many other institutional network designs.

-The most visible element of the NDPF is probably the 12000+ node compute facility, linked with 1.2Tbit to this 8+ PByte high-speed distributed storage cluster running a combination of DPM and dCache.
+The most visible element of the NDPF is probably the 12000+ core compute facility, linked with 1.2Tbit to approximately 12+ PByte high-speed distributed storage cluster running a combination of dCache and othe rnetworked storage systems.
 But there are also specialised systems for software development, integration testing, authentication and trust services, and network test systems.
 At our network edges, we peer with selected IP providers that host critical content for our research use cases, and with local eyeball networks.

 The Nikhef NDPF is part of the Dutch National e-Infrastructure, coordinated by SURF.
 It offers high-throughput platform services (grid) and infrastructure access characterised by bottle-neck free interconnects and high retrieval performance.
 Nikhef NDPF operates an open private peering policy for data-intensive academic institutions.